Lush!

 The 2008 DJ Mag Top 100 Clubs places Lush! at number 56 in the world, with it having been unplaced in 2007 and number 24 in 2006.
 The 2010 list, now voted for by the general public, places the club at number 48.
 Shows such as the Essential Mix, Seb Fontaine and Judge Jules were broadcast to electric atmospheres.
 Fergie broadcast his final BBC Radio 1 show live from a pub on the complex.
 Following the show, his DJ set at Lush! was broadcast live on the Essential Mix.
-Seb Fontaine was quoted as saying Lush! was one of the best club on the planet with an atmosphere not to be matched anywhere else he had ever played.
+Seb Fontaine was quoted as saying Lush! was one of the best clubs on the planet with an atmosphere not to be matched anywhere else he had ever played.